-- Take a sharp knife for cutting meat and cut into the fat layer downwards.
+- Take a sharp knife for cutting meat and cut it into the fat layer downwards.
 If you need a visual guide, feel free to make scoring marks along the nose of the brisket.

 - You should continue to follow the nose as you cut, right where it curves under the flat cut.
-You can then lift the flat with your free hand as you continue to cut through the layer of fat and fat cap.
+You can then lift the flat with your free hand as you continue to cut through the layer of the fat and fat cap.